McMinnville, Oregon: Education

-Along with several private schools, the city enjoys a growing school district and two Institutions of Higher Education (IHE), Chemeketa Community College and Linfield University.
+Along with several private schools, the city enjoys a growing school district and two institutions of higher education, Chemeketa Community College and Linfield University.

 In 1858, Linfield University was founded as Baptist College of McMinnville.
 Later renamed McMinnville College and then Linfield College, in 2020 the Board of Trustees renamed the school Linfield University.
 Linfield is an independent, comprehensive institution of higher education for undergraduate and graduate studies in 56 unique majors.
-The University enrolls roughly 2,000 students from 24 states with nearly 95% of students utilizing financial aid.
+The university enrolls roughly 2,000 students from 24 states with nearly 95% of students utilizing financial aid.

 Linfield University is located on nearly 200 acres with over 60 facilities.
 The Linfield University athletic program is part of the Northwest Conference, NCAA Division III rostering varsity sports, along with intercollegiate sports and activities.
 In 2020 the football program upgraded their facility with the largest scoreboard in NCAA Division III.
 The 1,800 square foot display measures in at 60 feet wide and 30 feet high.
-The football program notched it's 64th consecutive winning season in 2019.
+The football program notched its 64th consecutive winning season in 2019.

-In the mid to late 70's community locations for Chemeketa Community College expanded to McMinnville.
-Chemeketa Yamhill Valley received accreditation as a college campus in the fall of 2011 and McMinnville became the home of the second multi-campus community college in the state of Oregon.
-The Yamhill Valley campus provides numerous services including; academic advising, counseling support services, student clubs and activities, student accessibility services, library/tutoring centers, open computer labs, testing services, bookstore, conditioning/fitness center, and cafe/coffee shop.
-The campus is also set up to issue student identifications and has WI-FI available in the parking lot.
+In the mid to late 1970s community locations for Chemeketa Community College expanded to McMinnville.
+Chemeketa Yamhill Valley received accreditation as a college campus in the fall of 2011, and McMinnville became the home of the second multi-campus community college in the state of Oregon.
+The Yamhill Valley campus provides numerous services including; academic advising, counseling support services, student clubs and activities, student accessibility services, library/tutoring centers, and open computer labs.